 This area consists of ten medieval hamlets, known as castella, constructed in the local stone called pietra serena, which is still quarried in the area.
 The hamlets are Pietrabuona, Medicina, Fibbialla, Aramo, Sorana, San Quirico, Castelvecchio, Stiappa, Pontito and Vellano.
 There is actually also an eleventh one, Lignana, of which only a few ruins remain.

-The landscape is perfect for walking, and a popular route starts from Pietrabuona, following the river Pescia and tracing all the villages of the Swiss Pesciatina along a trail of about six hours.
-This trail connects the ten “Castella“, each surrounded by areas of untouched nature, and the characteristic trees of oak and chestnut.
-The trail isn’t, of course, the only way to reach the ten castella: they can also be accessed by a paved road.
+The landscape is perfect for walking.
+A popular trail connects the ten castella, each surrounded by areas of untouched nature, and the characteristic oak and chestnut woods.
+The route starts from Pietrabuona, following the river Pescia and it's about six hours long.
+This is not, of course, the only way to reach the ten castella, they can be accessed also by a paved road.